Our Guide to How to Carve a Pumpkin

 No matter how you cut it, these methods for how to carve a pumpkin this Halloween are easy-peasy.

-It’s safe to assume Halloween will be a little different this year.
-While little ones might not be able to trick or treat like years past, that doesn’t mean all Halloween traditions have to be skipped.
-Case in point: carving a pumpkin!
-Pumpkin carving is a fun, artistic activity that can keep kids of all ages entertained, and it helps decorate your home for the spooky season.
-To help get you started, we’re sharing ideas for stenciling, drilling and cutting jack o’ lanterns, plus the best tips for how to carve a pumpkin.
+There’s a reason why jack-o’-lanterns are a Halloween favorite.
+Pumpkin carving is a creative activity that can keep kids of all ages entertained, plus it’s a fun way to decorate your home for the spooky season!
+To help get you started, we’re sharing ideas for easy pumpkin carving including stenciling, drilling and cutting jack-o’-lanterns, plus the best tips for how to carve a pumpkin.

 Don’t feel like carving this year?
 Here are some painted pumpkin ideas you can make instead.

 Basic Steps for How to Carve a Pumpkin

 No matter which pumpkin carving method you choose, follow steps 1-5 to prep your pumpkins.

 What You’ll Need